Helen Bright Clark

 Helen Bright Clark (1840–1927) was a British women's rights activist and suffragist.
 The daughter of a radical Member of Parliament, Clark was a prominent speaker for women's voting rights and at times a political realist who served as a mainstay of the 19th century suffrage movement in South West England.
 A liberal in all senses, Clark aided progress toward universal human brotherhood through her activities in organisations which assisted former slaves and aboriginal peoples.

 Early life

 In 1840, Clark was born Helen Priestman Bright in Rochdale, Lancashire, England to Quakers Elizabeth Priestman Bright and future Privy Council member, statesman John Bright.
 Clark's mother soon sickened and then died of tuberculosis in September 1841.
 John Bright's sister, Priscilla Bright, later Priscilla Bright McLaren, took the place of the mother and served an influential role in raising Clark.
-Six years after her mother's death, Clark's father remarried, eventually having seven more children including John Albert Bright and William Leatham Bright.
+Six years after her mother's death, Clark's father remarried to Margaret Leatham, sister of Edward Aldam Leatham of Wakefield, in 1847.
+He eventually had seven more children, including John Albert Bright and William Leatham Bright.

 As Helen Bright, Clark attended the Quaker school in Southport, under the tutelage of Hannah Wallis—this was the same school attended by her aunt Priscilla under the instruction of Wallis' mother.
 In 1851, aunt Priscilla bore a daughter Helen Priscilla McLaren.